Designer Succulents: Trademarks and Patents on Plants?

 There are lots of reasons we’ve artificially bred plants – bigger fruit or flowers, longer growing seasons, new colors, drought tolerance, etc.

 There are several methods to artificially breed them too!
 Anything from directly modifying genes, to pollinating individuals by hand.
-In extreme cases, people bombard plants with radiation to induce mutations like crested succulents!
+In extreme cases, people bombard plants with radiation to induce mutations with unpredictable results!

 One thing that all these artificial breeds have in common is this: